The Day of the Triffids (film): Reception

+Box office

+Glasser later remarked that the film performed well commercially for Allied Artists.

+Critical response

 Simon Clark, author of The Night of the Triffids, stated in an interview: The film version is enjoyable, luring the effective-looking Triffids away with music from an ice-cream van and some other good action scenes.
 The Triffids' death-by-seawater climax is weak and contrived though.
 But it would still rank in my all-time top 100 films.

 Halliwell's Film Guide claimed the film was a "rough and ready adaptation of a famous sci-fi novel, sometimes blunderingly effective and with moments of good trick work".

 Filmink argued "It’s a shame that when Rank finally dipped its toe in sci-fi waters... the result was such a mess....
 People love this movie, but we don’t think even its most rabid fans would call it well made."

 At the film review aggregator website Rotten Tomatoes, the film holds an approval rating of 79% based on 19 reviews, with a weighted average rating of 6.4/10.